Tad-Baterbomb/Tad-Baterbomb.github.io/about-my-project.md

 ## About My Project

-The teaam project is on Robot Autonomy:
+The team project is on Robot Autonomy:

 Problem: How can we develop an AI capable of mapping out pattern-detection using Supervised Learning?